 o3descript in the

-project-pathand no other options, creates a new project using the standard template (the default project template).
-This command also registers the engine to the project in the project’s
+--project-nameargument.
+The script will create a new project using the standard template (the default project template).

-Additionally, this command registers the project, adding it to the list of known projects in the O3DE manifest located in
+It registers the project in the O3DE manifest, adding it to the list of known projects, and making Project Manager aware of your project.
+The O3DE manifest is located in

 Use CMake to create the Linux build project for your O3DE project.

 Create the Linux build project in your new project directory.
 Supply the build directory, the project source directory, the Ninja Multi-Config generator, and any other project options.
 Paths can be absolute or relative.
 Example:

 cd $HOME/O3DE/Projects/MyProject cmake -B build/linux -S . -G "Ninja Multi-Config"Note:

 CMake uses the downloadable packages directory that is defined in your O3DE manifest with